usccolumbia/matglobalmapping/README.md

 For target group analysis WRT. global distribution, there are 2 senerios. (figure 3)

-- your target group of materials is from MP dataset with known their MP ids.The dataset avaliable in this respository is is enough to reproduce the global distribution map in our paper
+- your target group of materials is from MP dataset with known MP ids.The dataset avaliable in this respository is enough to reproduce the global distribution map in our paper
     - [custom list of mpid](https://github.com/usccolumbia/matglobalmapping/tree/main/globalgraph/mpid_over_global)

-- you have a group of materials not from MP dataset with their structure file as .cif.
-This requires you to generate the feature using section 1 of our code.Then concatenate the generated features with the whole MP feature to run tsne analysis.
+- you have a group of materials not from MP dataset with their structure file as `.cif`.
+This requires you to generate the feature using part 1 of our code, then you eed to concatenate the generated features with the whole MP feature to run tsne analysis.

     - [generate features](https://github.com/usccolumbia/matglobalmapping/tree/main/generateNewFeatures)
     - [custom materials](https://github.com/usccolumbia/matglobalmapping/tree/main/localsubsetgraph/newmaterials)

-For target group analysis WRT. some local distribution:
+For target group analysis WRT, there are some local distributions:

 - Make sure your target and backgound materials are feed into the tsne toghether.Make sure the domain of the background materials is larger than the target materials to get a good map.E.g. {ABC3 materials}<{ternary materials}